 Students will calculate distance, speed, and travel time of minesweepers based on ratios and scales on a map.
-They will learn about the role of minesweepers using primary and secondary sources, including ABMC's Liberating Rome Interactive.
+They will learn about the role of minesweepers using primary and secondary sources.
 The role of minesweepers was integral in securing the Anzio beachhead during the Italian liberation.
 Students will also demonstrate their knowledge of the role of minesweepers in a writing exercise.